Shipyrd/shipyrd/README.md

 kamal accessory boot shipyrd
 ```

+*If you're upgrading you can reboot the Shipyrd accessory with `kamal accessory reboot shipyrd` so that it picks up the new version*

 ### Configure your Kamal hooks

 Setup the `shipyrd` gem in your Rails application by adding `shipyrd` to your *Gemfile* and then configure the various hooks.